shrimpza/shrimpworks/_posts/2015-01-04-unit-conversion-api.md

 - <http://tools.shrimpworks.za.net/units-api/convert.php>

-As an aside, this project served as my first introduction to [PHPUnit](http://phpunit.de/)for PHP unit testing, and CI is once again provided by [Drone.io](https://drone.io/github.com/shrimpza/units-api) which has performed admirably.
+As an aside, this project served as my first introduction to [PHPUnit](http://phpunit.de/) for PHP unit testing, and CI is once again provided by [Drone.io](https://drone.io/github.com/shrimpza/units-api) which has performed admirably.
 Design-wise, it was another exercise in defining the public-facing API before a line of code was written, which